davidekete/remix-ide/docs/truffle.md

 1. **Truffle** should be installed locally on the system [https://trufflesuite.com/docs/truffle/getting-started/installation/](https://trufflesuite.com/docs/truffle/getting-started/installation/)
 2. Shared folder should be a Truffle project containing `truffle-config.js`
-3. `Remixd` Truffle websocket listener should be running at `65524`
+3. `Remixd` Truffle WebSocket listener should be running at `65524`

 ### How to use

-If a truffle project is shared through remixd and `localhost` workspace is loaded in Remix IDE, there will be an extra checkbox shown in `Solidity Compiler` plugin with the label `Enable Truffle Compilation`.
+If a truffle project is shared through Remixd and `localhost` workspace is loaded in Remix IDE, there will be an extra checkbox shown in `Solidity Compiler` plugin with the label `Enable Truffle Compilation`.

 ![](images/a-truffle-compilation.png)